There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 Recommended by: Michał Kowalski, COO at Xchanger

 More than 12 years of experience gained while working for the international telco industry with a proven track of finished/implemented projects for B2C and B2B markets.
 Held the responsibility for strategy, marketing, businesses, and sales development areas.
-Last 5 years spent on developing Lab4motion – an award-winning company providing cutting-edge solutions within video & image recognition and analytics.
+Last 5 years were spent on developing Lab4motion – an award-winning company providing cutting-edge solutions within video & image recognition and analytics.

 5. Crossing the Chasm